 His generosity of himself to those he loved had no limits.
 His true hope was to be able to help and provide for anyone less fortunate than himself.
 He enjoyed his life fully and without limits or fear.
 Jesse knew his physical limitations but felt it his duty to not surrender to them whenever possible.
 Jesse’s love of pushing the envelope and never accepting any situation as impossible was supported fully by his circle of support.
 He saw no limits for what he could accomplish, it was only an exercise in logistics.
 He did tandem sky dives and obtained his scuba certification, all as a quadriplegic.

-In memory of her son, Debbie Wolfe has generously donated funds to Stay In Step to establish the Jesse Karns Stay In Step Memorial Scholarship Fund.
-These funds will be used for 2 separate scholarships to enable SCI patients without insurance or other resources to receive intensive physical therapy at Stay In Step.
+In memory of her son, Debbie Wolfe established the Jesse Karns Stay In Step Memorial Scholarship Fund, which was used for 2 separate scholarships to enable SCI patients without insurance or resources to receive intensive physical therapy at Stay In Step.

 Stay In Step is a non-profit recovery center designed to provide state of the art recovery to SCI patients in the Tampa community and surrounding areas.
 It is open to both military and civilian SCI patients.
-Gaby Carmargo, as the Founder and Director, brings the unique combination of passion and experience from SCI within her own family with the unmatched technical and medical experience of Dr. Merritt and the Stay in Step Staff.
 This unique approach to rehabilitation in the Tampa area, combined with real-time global collaboration with other SCI subject matter experts and patients offers SCI patients with real possibilities for taking a step toward recovery.

 Please read the Terms of Service before you continue.
 By proceeding you acknowledge that you have read and agree to these Terms.
-Your tax deductible donation to this project will be accepted by Romy and Gaby SCI Foundation.
-Inc. d/b/a Stay In Step Foundation, a 501(c)(3) not-for-profit company.
-If the goal amount is not raised by the project deadline, the deadline will be extended until the goal is reached.
-All proceeds will go to the Stay In Step Foundation to open and operate the Stay In Step SCI Recovery Center.
+Your tax deductible donation to this project will be accepted by Romy and Gaby SCI Foundation Inc. d/b/a Stay In Step SCI Recovery Center is a not-for profit corporation organized under Florida Law.